SoulDaMeep/PlatformDisplay/README.md

 plugin id: 376

 I will come back to this plugin to make it more user friendly, also fixing any bugs that might appear through the journey of this plugin.
-Please notify me if there is any bugs on Discord: SOul#7423
+Please notify me if there is any bugs on Discord: @souldameep

 Issues that we know of:
 1. When players leave, the entire display can get messed up or "shifted".
 As of right now, this is not something we can fix.